What is Lupus?

 More common in certain ethnic groups, including African Americans, Hispanics, and Asian Americans

 What's going on?
-The Immune System Gone Awry
+The Immune System Gone Crazy

 In a healthy body, the immune system protects against infections and harmful invaders.
 With Lupus, this system malfunctions, producing: